 In the State of the Union address, he offered the same recycled ideas regarding the Iraq strategy.
 To date, the Bush administration has failed to implement effectively even one of his goals and strategies.

-More than 70 percent of Americans no longer pay attention
+More than 70 percent of Americans no longer pay attention to Bush's rhetoric.

 His circle of isolationism is tightening every day.